MetaboComp/StatTools/README.md

-mvImp | multivariate imputation (PLS and RF) mvImpWrap | wrapper for mvImpWrap for automatic two-stage imputation and parallelisation normalise | different normalisation options (ripped from some other package; don't remember which) rfImp | deprecated. see mvImp rfImpWrap | deprecated. see mvImpWrap switchNames | switch names in a vector from old key to new key
+mvImp | multivariate imputation (PLS and RF) mvImpWrap | wrapper for mvImpWrap for automatic two-stage imputation and parallelisation normalise | different normalisation options (ripped from some other package; don't remember which) plotDens | 2D plot with histograms and densities on the margins rfImp | deprecated. see mvImp rfImpWrap | deprecated. see mvImpWrap switchNames | switch names in a vector from old key to new key